regnou/vitest_firebase_demo/README.md

 `npm run emu`

 ## The issue
 What is happening, is that I have a Timeout.
 It seems that the SDK initializes, but operations such as setDoc, addDoc... does not work.
 I want my tests to be working locally.
 I have created 3 tests, with 3 differents initilizations methods :

-init the SDK_CLIENT_FIREBASE via VITEST_ENV_VARIABLE
+1. init the SDK_CLIENT_FIREBASE via VITEST_ENV_VARIABLE.
-init the SDK_CLIENT_FIREBASE via hardcoding the firebase credentials using the SDK_CLIENT_FIREBASE via Firebase/TestEnvironement
+2. init the SDK_CLIENT_FIREBASE via hardcoding the firebase credentials.
+3. using the SDK_CLIENT_FIREBASE via Firebase/TestEnvironement.

 ## TODO
 You MAY have yo create some file to setup the project: